xKurty06/BSCS-CvSU/README.md

 This repository is for educational purposes.
 Feel free to use the code as a reference, but do not submit it as your own work.

 ## 📬 Contact
-If you have any questions or suggestions, feel free to reach out!
+If you have any questions or suggestions, feel free to [reach me](mailto:zeankurtbalboa06@gmail.com) out!

 ---
 Happy Coding!